Kegel Exercises

 Your one-stop solution to understanding your pelvic floor is here, complete with essential exercises and a robust exercise plan.

-2. Tighten your pelvic floor muscles: Focus on the muscles you've identified and squeeze them as if you're trying to stop the flow of urine or hold back gas.
+2. Contract your pelvic floor muscles: Squeeze your pelvic floor muscles as if you're trying to stop the flow of urine.
+Hold for 5-10 seconds.

 Common Mistakes to Avoid